 | Estate sweep | Inventory models, prompts, agents, controlled-retrieval stores, dashboards, providers, automations, documents, data stores, runtime lanes, and exposed services. | AI estate inventory and route map. | No uncontrolled capability remains invisible. |

-| Brain map | Name source truth, process memory, customer rules, policy owners, decision rights, stale-content rules, and human judgment points. | Business brain and knowledge authority map. | AI has controlled context instead of loose memory. |
+| Control map | Name source truth, process memory, customer rules, policy owners, decision rights, stale-content rules, and human judgment points. | Control-plane and knowledge authority map. | AI has controlled context instead of loose memory. |

-| Network design | Plan retrieval, graph, cache, document, database, vector, relational, and memory namespaces with permissions and update cadence. | Neural knowledge network design. | Knowledge routes are grounded and governed. |
+| Knowledge design | Plan retrieval, graph, cache, document, database, vector, relational, and memory namespaces with permissions and update cadence. | Governed knowledge network design. | Knowledge routes are grounded and governed. |

 | Fleet design | Define custom, market-standard, and open-source agent roles, tools, model routes, action scopes, collaboration patterns, escalation rules, and lifecycle stages. | Agent fleet architecture and route contracts. | Each agent has a job and a boundary. |